certeu/morio/docs/blog/2024-05-15-oven-window/index.md

 CERT-EU, our constituents, our partners, and our peers.

 For this reason, we have published the Morio documentation site, rather than wait.
-It's like watching Morio being baked, through the oven window.
+It's like watching through the oven window as Morio is being baked.
 It's exciting to watch it rise, we'd love to hear your thoughts and opinions, but if you take out Morio now, it will not only cave in, you are also very likely to burn your hands.